lvicario/covid-slayer/README.md

 ### Demo
 1. Register by clicking the register link
-> Will auto login & redirect to game page
+> Will auto login & redirect to game page after successful registration
 2. Click start button